Young Adult Fantasy

 How would you describe yourself professionally?

-I hold a degree in English Literature and a minor in journalism.
-I am fascinated by the whimsical and widely documented myths of ancient Ireland, and I've indulged that passion by scouring old books stores for the stories lost by time.
+I hold a degree in English Literature with a minor in journalism.
+Fascinated by the whimsical and widely documented myths of ancient Ireland, I have indulged that passion by scouring old bookstores for stories nearly lost to time.

 What parts of your education or background have shaped you most as a writer?

 My education never stopped.
-Working with Jonathan Rogers from the Habit, his online workshops, helped me learn to love my reader.
-Thinking of the reader first makes better storytelling.
+Working with Jonathan Rogers through The Habit and his online workshops helped me learn to love my reader.
+Thinking of the reader first makes for better storytelling.

-I traveled all over the world from China, Russia, Israel to swimming with whales in Tonga and scuba diving on WWII wrecks in the Solomon Islands.
-Swimming with humpback whales in the south Pacific brought me closer to my humanity, reminding me what a beautiful, almost magical world we have.
+I have traveled all over the world, from China, Russia, and Israel to swimming with whales in Tonga and scuba diving on World War II wrecks in the Solomon Islands.
+Swimming with humpback whales in the South Pacific brought me closer to my humanity and reminded me what a beautiful, almost magical world we have.

-Is there anything about your writing journey people might not know from a short formal bio?
+Is there anything important about your writing journey that people would not know from a short formal bio?

-My writing journey has taken me on a long journey through the film industry.
-I traveled a twisting road that ended where it started, but brought many adventures with it.
+My writing journey has taken me on a long path through the film industry.
+It was a twisting road that ended where it started, but it brought many adventures with it.

 Do you write in more than one genre or form?

-Are there any long-term creative goals you would want the website to help support?
+Are there long-term creative goals you want the website to support?

-I would like to us the website to publish some of my short stories and to promote my books.
+I would like to use the website to publish some of my short stories and to promote my books.

 I would like visitors to see that I am a storyteller.